 mysqladmin defaults to using a Unix socket file

-connection rather than TCP/IP.
-To explicitly specify the
+rather than TCP/IP.
+To explicitly specify the transport protocol,

 You need not compile a new MySQL server just to start with a different Unix socket file and TCP/IP port number.
 It is also possible to use the same server binary and start each invocation of it with different parameter values at runtime.
 One way to do so is by using command-line options:

 Alternatively, put the options for each server in a different

 option file, then start each server using a

 --defaults-file option that

 specifies the path to the appropriate option file.
 For example, if

 the option files for two server instances are named

 Another way to achieve a similar effect is to use environment variables to set the Unix socket file name and TCP/IP port number: